aarohmankad/highschool/computerScience/queryingMongoose/readme.txt

 2. Open a Git Bash anywhere and run `mongod`.
 Do not close this window throughout the process of this tutorial.
+Minimize it if necessary.
 The command opens our Mongoose databases for use.

-2. Drag the node_modules folder in this project to your own folder.

 3. Let's create our package.json and outline the dependencies we need.